open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 #### Recording exceptions inside the library (native instrumentation)

 It's a common practice to record exceptions using logging libraries.
-Client libraries that are natively instrumented with OpenTelemetry should leverage OTel Events/Logs API for their logging purposes.
+Client libraries that are natively instrumented with OpenTelemetry should leverage OTel Events/Logs API for their exception logging purposes.

 ```java
 public class MyClient {